Mark 5:25-34 · Mark · Updated April 25, 2026

 Summary

-This passage from the Gospel of Mark highlights a miraculous healing during Jesus' ministry.
-The central characters are Jesus, a woman with a long-term health issue, and his disciples.
-The scene unfolds in a crowded area where Jesus is surrounded by people.
-The woman, who has been suffering from a bleeding condition for twelve years, has tried various treatments from many physicians without success.
+The passage from the Gospel of Mark describes a miraculous healing during Jesus' ministry.
+Jesus, a woman with a long-term health issue, and his disciples are central to the story.
+In a crowded area, Jesus is surrounded by people.
+The woman, suffering from a bleeding condition for twelve years, has tried various treatments from many physicians without success.
 Instead of improving, her condition has worsened, leaving her desperate and in search of healing (Mark 5:25-26).

 The woman hears about Jesus and believes that touching his clothes will heal her.
 She approaches him from behind in the dense crowd and touches his garment.
 Instantly, her bleeding stops, and she feels healed (Mark 5:27-29).
 At that moment, Jesus senses that power has gone out from him and asks the crowd who touched his clothes.
 His disciples are puzzled by his question due to the pressing throng around him.
 Jesus continues to look for the person who touched him, and the woman, fearful yet aware of her healing, comes forward and confesses what she has done (Mark 5:30-33).